cable8mm/view-transformer/README.md

 This repository is licensed under the MIT license, and the artworks are licensed under the [CC BY-NC-ND 4.0 license](https://creativecommons.org/licenses/by-nc-nd/4.0/?ref=chooser-v1).
 For more information, visit: https://github.com/companimal/cabinet.

+We have provided the API Documentation on the web.
+For more information, please visit https://www.companimal.net/view-transformer/ ❤️

 ## Features

 - [x] 4,080 names for a dog or a cat without any limits